Neurogami/AnimataP5-ng/README.md

 If all goes well you should see a smallish screen with two arms, one overlaid on the other, each moving.

 It's kind of creepy, but very cool.

+The example also allows you to play with the `fixed` property of the shoulder joints as well as use the mouse to move the location of the wrist joint.

 ## License ##